C13brandon/Rgroupmaker1/README.md

     "Ezra", "Jerimiah", "Ezekiel", "Joel", "Job"
 ]

-# List to keep pair os students who can't be together
+# List to keep pairs of students who can't be together
 exceptions = []

-# Ask the user if they want to add eceptions
+# Ask the user if they want to add exceptions
 answer = input("Do you want to enter exceptions? (yes/no): ").lower()

-# If the user decides yes,m allow them to enter restricted pairs
+# If the user decides yes, allow them to enter restricted pairs
 if answer == "yes":
-    print("Enter names of two students who CANNOT be together.") print("Type 'done' when finished.")
-    print("Capitalize ALL names that are entered.")
+    print("Enter names of two students who CANNOT be together.") print("Capitalize ALL names that are entered.")

     while True:
         student1 = input("First student name: ")

-        # Stop entering when user is done entering the two names (pair)
-        if student1.lower() == "done":
-            break

-        # Check if student exist on the list
+        # Check if student exists in the list
         if student1 not in original_students:
             print("Error: That student is not in the list.
 Please try again.") continue